Appetizers & Snacks

 Is buffalo cauliflower healthier than buffalo wings?

-I have sometimes had this as a side dish for lighter main dishes like parmesan-crusted fish fillets.
+Absolutely.
+It is great alongside burgers, sandwiches, wraps, grilled chicken, fish, rice bowls, or a simple green salad.
+I have sometimes had this as a side dish for lighter main dishes like Parmesan-crusted fish fillets.
 They go quite well together!

 Did you love these cauliflower florets?
 Feel free to let us know what you think in the comments section, and don’t forget to rate this recipe!